clydevassallo/trufflepayroll/avoiding_common_attacks.md

 ### Cause of vulnerability and preventive measures taken

 Due to its decentralized nature, in Ethereum there is no single system clock which can act as a single source of truth for the current time.
 Within limits attackers can manipulate the block's timestamp (aliased as _now_) and exploit logic which relies on it's randomness or accurateness.
 Being a payroll system, this Dapp relies on time to compute the salary of employees.
 Care was taken to avoid assuming that the value for _now_ is accurate or truly random.
 The research into this topic is further explain in the supporting documentation.

+# Security best practices

+Other security measures taken to ensure that the Dapp is not compromised by malicious users.

+## Access Control

+## Function Visibilities